 I emphasize class participation and discussion as a teaching approach and specialize in experiential learning and service learning.
 I teach a C level course in service learning (CITC02) where students learn about community-based planning and development in a local Scarborough neighbourhood through service placements with non-profit organizations and service agencies.

-Fall term - GGRA35: The Great Scarborough Mash-up: People, Place, Community, Experience
+GGRA35: Great Scarborough Mash Up: People, Place, Community, Experience

 Awards and Grants: